laszlokorte/tams-tools/app/components/splitpane/README.md

 Split Pane component
 ====================

-This component renders multiple sub components next to each other.
+This component renders two sub components next to each other.